-Celik (2006) takes a look at the extent to which a single TV station is willing to air a tunein.
+In Çelik (2008a), I take a look at the extent to which a single TV station is willing to air tune-ins.
 The model is developed in a simple Hotelling framework in which there is a continuum of potential viewers distinguished by their ideal programs.
-This is represented by assigning a unique location to each potential viewer along the unit line.
+This is represented by assigning to each potential viewer a unique location along the unit line.
 As usual in Hotelling models, a viewer's net utility is lower the further away the actual program is from her ideal program.
-There is a single TV station that airs two consecutive programs.
+The TV station airs two consecutive programs.
 The location of the first program is assumed to be common knowledge.
-This may be thought of as the evening news program.
-The location of the second program is ex-ante unknown by viewers.
+The location of the second program is ex-ante unknown to viewers.
 However, the viewers know that the TV station is privately informed about its location.
-Therefore, they rationally anticipate that the TV station would communicate this piece of information with the first-period audience unless it is worse off by doing so.
-The cost of airing a tune-in is the forgone revenue from a commercial advertisement during the first program.
-In this setting, it is shown that there exists a unique perfect Bayesian equilibrium (PBE) in which the TV station airs a tune-in as long as the advertising revenue generated by the viewers continuing to watch offsets or exceeds the cost of airing it.
-In the absence of a tune-in, no one from among the first-period audience keeps watching TV.
+Therefore, they rationally expect the TV station to share this information with the first-period audience if it is a profitable strategy to do so.
+The cost of airing a tune-in is the forgone revenue from a commercial ad during the first program.
+In this setting, it is shown that there exists a (unique, under mild conditions) perfect Bayesian equilibrium (PBE) in which the TV station airs a tune-in whenever the two programs are similar enough.
+In the absence of a tune-in, no viewer within the first-period audience keeps watching TV.

 In order to extend the analysis above to include a second station, one has to introduce the possibility of switching from one station to the other.
-In fact, Celik (2006) introduces as an extension the possibility of switching off after sampling a few minutes of a program.
-While a PBE similar to the one described above remains to exist, it is no longer unique.
-For certain parameter values, there exists another PBE in which the TV station never airs a tune-in.
+In fact, Çelik (2008b) introduces as an extension to Çelik (2008a) the possibility of switching off after sampling a few minutes of a program.
+While a PBE similar to the one described above still exists, it is no longer unique.
+For a low value of the sampling cost, there exists another PBE in which the TV station never airs a tune-in.
 In this paper, I move one step further by incorporating viewers' switching behavior into the same setup when there are two TV stations.
 I assume that the amount of time required for learning the actual location of a program is fixed and the same for all programs and individuals.
-However, this process entails an opportunity cost if an individual does not continue to watch the program she chose to sample.
+However, this process entails an opportunity cost when a viewer does not continue to watch the program she chose to sample.